Digital Supernova 2019

 Software: Cyrille Henry / Antoine Villeret

-Digital Supernova 2019 is a generative virtual reality installation projected onto Rodez Cathedral chancel vaults, its central nave (80 m), its two transepts and transept crossing (30 m).
+Digital Supernova is a generative virtual-reality artwork projected onto Rodez Cathedral chancel vaults, its central nave, its transept crossing, and its two transepts.

+Digital Supernova is made up of numerous wireframe meshes combine with imaginary sky charts and some beautiful pictures of supernova on background.
+The visitor discovers 35 different colored networks of light one after the other.
 These large meshes take form and then lose their shape, creating ever renewed, diversified universes.
+Colored weaving patterns overlap, evolve and transform slowly in real time.
 This huge virtual light curtain twists, moves and resizes to create diverse and complex shapes.
 Elements are attracted and repelled by one another, creating a breathing-like rhythm of dilation and contraction.

-Digital Supernova 2019 resonates with the architecture of the cathedral and highlights the volumes of the columns and warhead arches that come to life before our eyes.
-A bridge is being built between the gothic high tech of stone and the high tech of current technologies.
+Digital Supernova highlights the site’s architecture, the volumes of the columns and ribbed vaults.
 These suspended universes accentuate one’s impression of the monument’s loftiness and lightness.

 Visitors are invited to stroll around, to lie down, and to lift up their eyes toward the heavens.
 These digital constellations of pixels immerse visitors in an atmosphere bathed in light while opening unto infinity.
 The installation releases radiant energy into this space of plenitude.
 The installation induces a spiritual and contemplative feeling of elevation.